 Master's student at CET

 We have four workspaces in the CET study room available for dedicated students working with topics related to the CET’s activities.
 The workspaces are available for students from different disciplines who will benefit from working within an interdisciplinary study environment.
+New application round for year 2023/2024 will be announced in May '23.

 Why become a CET Master's student?